 You can rent a rowboat or buy tickets for the solar boat and enjoy El Retiro park from the lake.
 You can easily pass an entire day in Retiro park.

 Visit Madrid’s tourism site has a list of nearby attractions and a schedule of events.

 The Temple of Debod is an Egyptian temple located in Cuartel de la Montaña Park.
 The temple itself is rather small, but it’s worth a visit, and best of all, it’s free.

 I recommend going on the weekend.
 The park comes alive with musicians, and you’ll often enjoy a free concert by local musicians.
 It’s a great atmosphere during the summer.
 To top it off, there is a breathtaking view of Madrid that you must see at sunset.

 Visit the Madrid Rio

-The river itself isn’t all that impressive, but the boardwalk and Madrid Rio mall are nice.
-The mall rooftop is the main attraction as far as I’m concerned.
+The mall is nice, but the rooftop is the main attraction as far as I’m concerned.
 You can enjoy a meal as you get a birds-eye view of the city.
 There’s a wide selection of restaurants, but if your heart is set on shopping, the mall has a good selection of stores.
 It’s within walking distance of Matadero, so I generally visit these two places together when I’m in the area.

 Walk Around Sol